sgmurphy/wordpress-plugins/widget-logic/readme.txt

 == Screenshots ==

-1. The 'Widget logic' field at work in standard widgets.
+1. The 'Widget logic' field at work in Gutenberg widgets.
+2. The 'Widget logic' field at work in Classic widgets.
-2. The plugin options are at the foot of the usual widget admin page… `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
+3. The plugin options are at the foot of the usual widget admin page… `wp_reset_query` option, 'load logic point' and 'evaluate more than once'.
 You can also export and import your site's WL options as a plain text file for a quick backup/restore and to help troubleshoot issues.
+4. Pre-installed 'Live Match' widget in widgets section
+5. Pre-installed 'Live Match' widget on website

 == Changelog ==

+= 6.0.0 =

+* Gutenberg widgets editor added
+* Pre-installed widgets added (Live Match)
+* Bug fixes
+* Code cleanup

 = 5.10.4 =